 Part-Time Professional Curriculum: A two-year program option is available.
-In order to be eligible, students must have completed 21 credits in mathematics, sciences, and social sciences prior to enrolling in the program.
+In order to be eligible, students must have completed the 21 semester credits in mathematics, sciences, and social sciences of the Surgical Technology program required pre-requisites prior to enrolling in the program.
 The remaining 18 credits must be successfully completed and documented by an official college/university transcript prior to registration for the second professional year.
 The part-time curriculum is five semesters in length (fall, spring, fall, spring, and summer).
+The maximum enrollment capacity to the part-time curriculum is 4 students per-year.